ljvmiranda921/ljvmiranda921.github.io/life/draft.md

 the one running away from us (while shooting lasers and deathly orbs along our way).
 In-game, this arc was very long, testing the player's patience and mettle all throughout.

+We also hear the synth, representing Badeline, throughout the game.
+It tries to overpower Madeline's theme (and her instrument), in a goth-like chiptune fashion.
+Perfectly apt for a boss battle.

 <!-- Confronting myself youtube video -->
 <!-- Confronting myself sheet music -->